smic29/planner_app/README.md

 - [x] Fix sign up validation errors.
 02/27/24
 - [x] Turn notice into a dismissable alert.
 Look into what can be done for alerts.
 - [ ] Category Model & Task Model.
-- [ ] Find out why notices are not appearing when in Turbo Frame
+- [x] Find out why notices are not appearing when in Turbo Frame
+  - Listed #2 in Issues Encountered.

 ## Issues Encountered
 1. Invalid form inputs will cover the inputs in `divs.field_with_errors`.
 Found a fix here: [Stack Overflow]('https://stackoverflow.com/questions/5267998/rails-3-field-with-errors-wrapper-changes-the-page-appearance-how-to-avoid-t/8380400#8380400').<br>